vfarcic/devops24/manuscript/04-helm.md

   kubectl port-forward $POD_NAME 8080:80
 ```

-The sample application is a very simple one with a Service and a Deployment.
+The sample application is a straightforward one with a Service and a Deployment.
 There's not much to say about it.
 We used it only to explore the basic commands for creating and managing Charts.
 We'll delete everything we did and start over with a more serious example.

 ```bash
 helm delete my-app --purge